jpype-project/jpype/doc/userguide.rst

 Sometimes it is necessary to push a Python object into Java memory space as an opaque object.
-This can be achieved using be implementing a proxy for an interface which has not methods.
+This can be achieved using be implementing a proxy for an interface which has no methods.
 For example, ``java.io.Serializable`` has no arguments and little functionality beyond declaring that an object can be serialized.
 As low-level proxies to not automatically convert back to Python upon returning to Java, the special keyword argument ``convert`` should be set to True.

-For example, let place a generic Python object such as NumPy array into Java.
+For example, let's place a generic Python object such as NumPy array into Java.

 .. code-block:: python